-- The fundamental purpose of overseeding is to establish a temporary cool-season grass into the warm-season base for improved color and playability during the fall and winter when the warm-season grass enters dormancy. - Overseeding is not recommended as a routine "best management practice" but may need to be practiced in certain situations.
-Overseeding requires more energy, water, mowing, fertilization, pesticide applications, etc. - Overseeding increases the need for irrigation and routine mowing and may result in significant thinning of the base grass during spring transition. - Successful overseeding programs require year-long planning and incorporate all aspects of root-zone cultivation and weed control in an effort to maintain health of the warm-season turfgrass while allowing successful establishment of the overseeded cool-season grass species.
+- The fundamental purpose of overseeding is to establish a temporary cool-season grass into the warm-season base for improved color and playability during the fall and winter when the warm-season grass enters dormancy. - Overseeding increases the need for irrigation and routine mowing and may result in significant thinning of the base grass during spring transition. - Successful overseeding programs require year-long planning and incorporate all aspects of root-zone cultivation and weed control in an effort to maintain health of the warm-season turfgrass while allowing successful establishment of the overseeded cool-season grass species.